AwalaApp/specs/rs016-poweb.md

 ## Introduction

 As a GSC, the ultimate objective of PoWeb is to enable a gateway to relay parcels for its private endpoints or its private peers.
-In other words, a private gateway would implement a PoWeb service to exchange parcels with its local endpoints, whilst a public gateway would implement a PoWeb service to exchange parcels with its private gateways.
+In other words, a private gateway would implement a PoWeb service to exchange parcels with its local endpoints, whilst a Internet gateway would implement a PoWeb service to exchange parcels with its private gateways.

 PoWeb owes its name to the fact it uses Web-based, Application Layer protocols with its clients: HTTP for remote procedure calls, and WebSockets to stream messages (e.g., parcels).
 This specification describes the HTTP and WebSocket endpoints that comprise PoWeb, along with their inputs, outputs and any side effects.
 The serialisation format of the messages exchanged via this protocol are outside the scope of this document, as they are agnostic of the concrete GSC binding.

-The private or public gateway implementing the PoWeb service will be referred to as the "server", whilst the private endpoint or private gateway connecting to its will be referred to as the "client".
+The private or Internet gateway implementing the PoWeb service will be referred to as the "server", whilst the private endpoint or private gateway connecting to its will be referred to as the "client".

 Clients are required to register their endpoints with the gateway before they can start exchanging messages (e.g., parcels), given that those operations require the client to produce digital signatures using [Awala PKI](rs002-pki.md) certificates previously issued by the server.